ActianCorp/zeenea-platform-docs/docs/zeenea-filters.md

 ### not, !

-It is possible to reverse the meaning of an operation by prefixing it with the keyword "not"
+It is possible to reverse the meaning of an operation by prefixing it with the keyword `not`

 #### Example